Prilep: Language

-Art and Architecture
+Art and architecture

-The main square in Prilep is called "Alexandria", in honor of Alexander the Great.
+The main square in Prilep is called "Alexandria", in honour of Alexander the Great.
 The reconstruction of the square began in 2005 and it was completed in 2006.
-The reconstruction cost 700.000 Euros and its investor was the city of Prilep.
-During the reconstruction the monument of Alexander the Great was erected, among the other things.
+The reconstruction cost €700,000 and its investor was the municipality of Prilep.
+During its reconstruction, a monument to Alexander the Great was erected, among other things.
+The monument of Alexander the Great was placed in 2006, built by a local sculptor and funded by a Macedonian emigrant to the United States originating from Prilep.
+A plaque clarifying that Alexander the Great belonged to ancient Hellenic history and civilisation was placed on the monument, in compliance with the Prespa agreement.

-Several ancient sites grace Prilep including one at Markovi Kuli, St. Nicola's church from the 13th century, St. Uspenie church in Bogorodica, St. Preobrazenie church and the Tomb of the Unconquered, and a memorial in honour of the victims of fascism located in Prilep's central park.
+Several ancient and medieval-era sites grace Prilep including those at Markovi Kuli, St. Nicholas's church built in the 13th century, the Treskavec Monastery (Ascension of the Holy Mother of God), the Sv.
+Preobraženie (Holy Annunciation) church and the Tomb of the Unconquered, a memorial in honour of the victims of fascism located in Prilep's Mogila park.
 A large Roman necropolis is known there and parts of numerous walls have been found; the settlement was probably the ancient Ceramiae mentioned in the Peutinger Table.
-Roman remains can also be found near the Varosh monastery, built on the steep slopes of the hill, which was later inhabited by a medieval community.
-Many early Roman funeral monuments, some with sculpted reliefs of the deceased or of the Thracian Rider and other inscribed monuments of an official nature, are in the courtyard of the church below the southern slope of Varosh.
+Roman remains can also be found near the Varoš monastery, built on the steep slopes of the hill, which was later inhabited by a medieval community.
+Many early Roman funeral monuments, some with sculpted reliefs of the deceased or of the Thracian Rider and other inscribed monuments of an official nature, are in the courtyard of the church below the southern slope of Varoš.
 Some of the larger of those monuments were built into the walls of the church.